 Offices that are down can connect directly to a working server that has the most up-to-date data so they can continue working, but with a slower than normal connection.

 - Go to the server(s) where replication failed.
-Go the the command line and change the directory to "C:\Program Files\MySQL\MySQL Server 5.5\bin" and type the following: "mysql -u root opendental" where opendental is the name of the database.
+Go to the command line and change the directory to "C:\Program Files\MySQL\MySQL Server 5.5\bin" and type the following: "mysql -u root opendental" where opendental is the name of the database.

 - Run the "SHOW SLAVE STATUS\G;" in the mysql command interface.